casenblurg/NCPA_Rovers_ROS2/TR1200/Rover_Setup/README.md

 # TR1200 Setup/Guide
 ## **Ensure the TR1200, onboard computer, and the USB to CAN are on before beginning!**
->This section will explain step by step how to acces the TR1200 rover and begin remote control from a laptop or pc.
+>This section will explain step by step how to access the TR1200 rover and begin remote control from a laptop or PC.

-For additional troublehooting and references see [TR1200 Getting Started](https://docs.trossenrobotics.com/tr1200_docs/getting_started.html) and [OleMissBox](https://olemiss.app.box.com/folder/314410283580).
+For additional troubleshooting and references see [TR1200 Getting Started](https://docs.trossenrobotics.com/tr1200_docs/getting_started.html) and [OleMissBox](https://olemiss.app.box.com/folder/314410283580)

 The purpose of this documentation is to act as a guide to accessing the onboard computer on the **TR1200** as well as a guide to access the controls.
 The first step is to open a **terminal**.
-The onboard computer does not have a static IP, therefore a script was made to find the IP on the network.
-The script uses the onboard computer's wifi mac address to find the IP address on the network.
+The onboard computer does not have a static IP; therefore a script was made to find the IP on the network.
+The script uses the onboard computer's WiFi mac address to find the IP address on the network.
-**(Mac adresses are in the correspondning Box folder)**
+**(Mac addresses are in the corresponding Box folder)**

-Depending on your computer's Linux distrobution you may have to install **arp-scan**.
+Depending on your computer's Linux distribution you may have to install **arp-scan**.

 ```bash
 $ sudo apt update
 $ sudo apt install arp-scan
 ```
-Create a file and name it **ssh_tr1200.sh**, open the file using your preffered text editor and paste the following code into the file.
+Create a file and name it **ssh_tr1200.sh**, open the file using your preferred text editor and paste the following code into the file.

 ```bash
 $ touch ssh_tr1200.sh
 $ vim ssh_tr1200.sh
 ```
 Paste the following code into the file.
+(Replace **enter:the:rovers:wifi:mac:address** with the actual mac address)

 ```bash
 #!/bin/bash